 The comfort of the familiar is what Mano’s delivers in spades.
-Start with the reliable bacon, blue cheese and avocado salad, and move on to favourites like grilled prawns, calamari, chicken livers in many guises, creamy chicken limone, steak and sauces.
+Start with the reliable bacon, blue cheese and avocado salad, and move on to favourites like grilled prawns, calamari, chicken livers in many guises, creamy chicken limone and steak with sauces.
 The chocolate brownie mess and banoffee pie are go-to desserts.

 Mink & Trout (City Bowl)

 Owners Leigh Trout and Kevin Mink ran Birds Café in the same spot before, but this concept is entirely different.
-Stellar menu items like ceviche with ginger-pickled veggies and miso cream cheese; trout, asparagus, leek-and-ricotta tart; and outstanding Karoo lamb bredie will impress.
+Stellar menu items like mushroom arancini, truffle-chicken pie and duck-fat roast potatoes will impress.

 Nuovo Restaurant at Hotel Verde (Airport Industria)

 Produce is proudly sourced from within 150km – the blackboard shows how far it has travelled – and dishes make use of the greens from the hotel’s hydroponic wall gardens.
 Highlights include the prawn-and-citrus salad; battered hake with hand-cut chips, pea purée and mint gel; and sous-vide chicken with coriander jus and savoury granola.